The FDA Peptide Vote, Explained: What Actually Happened (2026)

 Compounded GLP-1 medications (compounded semaglutide, compounded tirzepatide) cost $99–$225/month versus $1,000–$1,100+/month for FDA-approved brand-name GLP-1s (Ozempic®, Wegovy®, Mounjaro®, Zepbound®).
 Compounded versions use the same active ingredient family but are not FDA-approved or therapeutically equivalent.
 Clinical trial data (STEP 1: 14.9% weight loss, SURMOUNT-1: 22.5%, both published in NEJM) reflects FDA-approved products only.
 Individual results vary.

-What Ro Body actually costs in 2026: a $149/mo membership + medication = $294–$648/mo.
-A $99/mo all-inclusive alternative has no membership fee.
+What Ro Body actually costs in 2026: Ro exited compounded GLP-1s and now charges a $149/mo membership + FDA-approved branded medication = $298–$598/mo effective.
+A $99/mo all-inclusive compounded alternative has no membership fee.
 Compounded meds aren't FDA-approved.

 Cora Health and Mochi Health both offer compounded GLP-1 weight loss telehealth in 2026.
 Mochi uses synchronous video consultations with board-certified obesity medicine specialists; Cora uses an async telehealth model at lower cost.
 Key differences: clinical depth (live video vs async), total monthly cost, pharmacy transparency, and which patient profile each fits.
 Compounded medications are not FDA-approved.